-Ryan: My ex-partner and I wanted to build our home out of as many re-used and re-purposed materials as possible.
+My ex-partner and I wanted to build our home out of as many reused and re-purposed materials as possible.
 We wanted to have as little an impact on the environment as we could with the construction of our home.
-We just happened to stumble across the idea of using shipping containers while searching for other homes that used re-used materials in construction.
+We just happened to stumble across the idea of using shipping containers while searching for other homes that reused materials in construction.

-Ryan: We decided to build the home out of shipping containers because it uses less energy to re-purpose them than to recycle them (melt them down and remold the metal into something else).
+We decided to build the home out of shipping containers because it uses less energy to re-purpose them than to recycle them (melt them down and remold the metal into something else).
 They are also really cool looking and add a fun industrial feel to the home.
 They are metal so we can use magnets all over the walls and they are almost indestructible.
-It’s the first shipping container residence in our city… so we thought it would be cool to build the first one here in my hometown!
+We also thought it would be cool to build the first shipping container home right here in my hometown!

 Keli Keach Photography

-Tom: How long did the home take to build?
+How long did it take to build the home?

-Ryan: We planned and designed the architecture of the home over 6 months before we found the finances to actually invest in engineering and construction as well as the land.
-Then once we bought the land and started on construction it took us exactly one year to build the home.
+We planned and designed the architecture of the home over six months.
+It took that amount of time to come up with the finances to actually invest in engineering and construction and to purchase the land.
+Once we bought the land and started on construction, it took us exactly one year to build the home.

-Tom: Roughly how much did it cost to build – can you give us a high-level breakdown here?
+Roughly how much did it cost to build to build your home?

-Ryan: We re-designed the home as we found materials.
+We redesigned the home as we found materials.
 I looked in new-construction dumpsters all around town as well as tearing things out of demolition projects (with approval of owners) and purchasing items from resale locations such as Habitat’s Re-Store and from Craigslist.
 It was really nice having full control over what we used in the home and how we designed each part.
-The engineering company IONCON helped us get over the huge hurdle of inspections via Asheville City Building Department and using re-used materials for the majority of the construction.
-They were amazing to work with, and we would recommend them to anyone else taking on a shipping container home project.
+The engineering company IONCON helped us get over the huge hurdle of inspections with the Asheville City Building Department and using recycled materials for the majority of the construction.
+They were amazing to work with, and we would recommend them to anyone else taking on a shipping container building project.

 Keli Keach Photography

-Ryan: We used open-cell spray foam insulation for the roof between the rafters and under the containers as well as the wall that connects the two 20ft containers.
-We used closed-cell spray foam for the container walls due to condensation from extreme temperature change in the metal- this is the only way to go.
-The nicest thing about the heating/cooling of the home though is the fact that our lot faces South-West which enables us to get full sun-light all day long through the huge windows upstairs in the winter, and with the 4ft. over-hang on the roof we get shade for most of the day in the summer.
+We used open-cell spray foam insulation for the roof between the rafters and under the containers as well as the wall that connects the two 20-foot containers.
+We used closed-cell spray foam for the container walls due to condensation from extreme temperature changes.
+This is the only way to go.
+The nicest thing about the heating/cooling of the home, though, is the fact that our lot faces southwest which enables us to get full sunlight all day long through the huge windows upstairs in the winter.
+With the 4-foot overhang on the roof, we get shade for most of the day in the summer.
 This helps with the temperature in the house a LOT.
 It’s called passive-solar.

-Ryan: The main advantage is your environmental impact.
-They are hard to work with given a hand grinder or a welder is the only way to work with them… but they also give a really awesome feel and look to the home.
-The second benefit would be the strength as you can stack them up to 9 high.
-They last practically forever and are great for adding metal additions to the interior or exterior of your home such as the hooks I welded to the containers in the living-room.
-They allow me to hang up to 11 hammocks at a time in my home.
+The main advantage, in my opinion, is the environmental impact.
+They also give a really awesome feel and look to the home.
+Another benefit would be the strength since you can stack them up to nine high.
+They last practically forever and are great for adding metal additions to the interior or exterior of your home such as the hooks I welded to the containers in the living room.
+They allow me to hang up to eleven hammocks at a time in my home.

-Ryan: YES.
-Even though it was a hard material to build with… it was totally worth it in the long run.
+YES!
+Even though it was a hard material to work with, it was totally worth it in the long run.
 I love living in this home, and all of my friends and family members always want to come over and stay here in the house.
-It’s got a great story behind it, and it has a positive impact on the world… because people can see that you can re-use, re-purpose, and recycle while still building a beautiful and functional home that will last for a very very long time.
+It’s got a great story behind it, and it has a positive impact on the world.
+People can see that you can reuse, re-purpose, and recycle while still building a beautiful and functional home that will last for a very, very long time.

 Keli Keach Photography